MHickey2/EssenChelle-Oils/README.md

 ### 1. Colour  Scheme  <a name="colourscheme"></a>

-The colour scheme was inspired by essential oils, in particular lavender oil, so the website is based on lavender hues.
+The colour scheme was inspired by essential oils, in particular lavender oil, so the website uses this colour throughout the site.
+The color Lavender represents holistic wellness and it is known for its tranquility and calming effects.
+Lavender Oil is also one of the most popular oils and very versatile so it made sense to utilize it's popularity and use a colour most holistic users would be familiar with.
+There is not a lot of colour and the backgrounds are either white or lavendender where suitable.
+Headings, borders and the footer are purple.
+In this project I wanted to only have a subtle use of colour, so that there would be little distraction to the user, when making their purchases on the site.

 <br>
 <p align ="center">